rupesh43210/dependabot_Scan/README.md

 ## 📄 License & Compliance

-This project is developed for internal use at MiDAS organization.
-All rights reserved.
+This project provides a generic security vulnerability scanning pipeline for any GitHub organization.
+Open source under MIT license.

 ### Data Handling
 - **Confidentiality**: All vulnerability data is confidential